Police Held Kite Seller; Recover 70 Kites - UrduPoint

 Police Held Kite Seller; Recover 70 Kites

+Rawalpindi Police during a crackdown against kite sellers conducted a raid and arrested an accused besides recovering 70 kites and 10 kite flying string rolls from his possession

-RAWALPINDI, (UrduPoint / Pakistan Point News - 10th Oct, 2021 ) :Rawalpindi Police during a crackdown against kite sellers conducted a raid and arrested an accused besides recovering 70 kites and eight kite flying string rolls from his possession.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 16th Oct, 2021 ) :Rawalpindi Police during a crackdown against kite sellers conducted a raid and arrested an accused besides recovering 70 kites and 10 kite flying string rolls from his possession.

-According to police spokesman, Pirwadhai Police arrested a kite seller namely Muhammad Waqas and recovered 70 kites with eight string rolls from his possession.
+According to a Police spokesman, Taxila Police arrested a kite seller namely Mushtaq Ahmed and recovered 70 kites with 10 string rolls from his possession.

 A case has been registered against the accused while further investigation was underway.

-Superintendent of Police, Rawal appreciated police team and directed to continue raids against the kite flying ban violators.
+Superintendent of Police, Potohar appreciated police team and directed to continue raids against the kite flying ban violators.